theneongrey/chess/README.md

 # What is the current state of the project
 - Currently the main logic should be finished (mostly... some edge cases like draw rules aren't implemented yet).
 - The BlazorWASM project is in an "ok"-state and will probably not be continued (maybe the scaling issue will be fixed).
+- The minimal API is in a "ok"-state and will probably be continued on demand
-- The project which is currently in development is the minimal API (see branch https://github.com/theneongrey/chess/tree/feature/minimal_api)
+- The next step is a Maui Client-App which will be connected to the logic via the minimal API

 # Exampe deployment
 Example: https://theneongrey.github.io/chess/